 Participants are happy that they have learnt so much in such a short time.
 When people are leaving and they say things like “I’m going to go home now and show my husband how it works, even though he sorts out our finances” or “That was easier than I thought”, we know that we have done our job right.

-Digital knowledge in three modules
+Digital knowledge in two modules

 About Cynthia Gebhard